-Kentucky Derby 2019 Results: Maximum Security Wins In A Muddy, Sloppy Race
+Kentucky Derby 2019 Results: Maximum Security Disqualified In Kentucky Derby First, Country House Wins

-The Kentucky Derby 2019 results are in, and Maximum Security prevailed in a sloppy race.
+The Kentucky Derby 2019 results are in, and Country House won in a shocker.

-Country House, at 65-to-1 odds, came in second, while Code of Honor came in third.

-There were a few dicey moments for the horse that came in as a favorite.
-JockeyLuis Saez said that Maximum Security got a bit spooked by the sound of the crowd, but pulled it together to hold off Country House and Code of Honor down the stretch.
+The favorite Maximum Security crossed the finish line first, but after a delay of more than 15 minutes it was determined that the horse committed a foul and impeded the 65-to-1 Country House.
+Before Saturday, there had never been a Kentucky Derby winner disqualified in an on-the-track foul.

 Going in to the Kentucky Derby, the attention was as much on the horse not showing up in the final results.
 The favorite going into the week was Omaha Beach, but the horse was scratched after suffering an injury late in the week.
 Trainer Richard Mandella called the loss a “bitter pill to swallow,” especially after Omaha Beach had drawn a favorable staring position.